 Where Is The Best Place To Live On A Boat?

-Boating among the waters around the world is truly unique experience.
-For those who want to make the water their home, there are some places around the world that are considered the best.
+Boating among the waters around the world is a truly unique experience.
+For those who want to make water their home, there are some places around the world that are considered the best.